 - Turn unwelcome behaviour into an opportunity to learn what really motivates

 - Support individuals to discover their intrinsic motivators

 - Recognise that fixing what demotivates is not the answer to motivation

 - Unblock motivation by asking the right questions

 - Balance an individual’s motivators with those of the leader

 - Offer a fruit bowl of rewards if beneficial

 - Recognise that we can reach the same destination via different paths and journeys

 The Visible Guy’s ‘Your Path.
-Our Journey™.’ philosophy, motivation and application enables change to deliver some remarkable outcomes.
+Our Journey™.’ philosophy, motivation and application enable change to deliver some remarkable outcomes.